 The best way to redeem your credit card rewards depends not only on the card you have, but also on your financial situation and goals.

-If you want to maximize the value of your points, taking the time to research redemptions with Chase's partners and transferring your points could net you far more value than what you'd get if you redeem directly with Chase.
-The same goes for other points and miles credit cards.
 Take a look at how much your rewards are worth, and try to pick the redemptions that give you the most bang for your buck.
 Keep in mind, however, that there may be times where it's better to pick a lower-value redemption option if it meets your current needs or goals, such as cash back if you're short on funds.

 Check Your Credit Before Applying for a Rewards Card